sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 Once we have made the changes to the backend of our client app, we can check the order breakdown again.
-If you now choose the helmet rental fee, you should see the helmet rental fee in the booking breakdown: TODO UPDATE IMAGE
+If you now choose the helmet rental fee, you should see the helmet rental fee in the booking breakdown:

 ![Helmet fee in booking breakdown](./helmetFeeBookingBreakdown.png)

 ## Update CheckoutPage to handle helmet rental fee